Walking The L&B Route

 The route of the line can be traced from the old Barnstaple Town Station, to Pilton Yard, and then a short walk alongside the River Yeo on the outskirts of the town to Bridge No 6 Derby Lane close-by the Barnstaple British Legion.

-Read more detail of the route from Wistlandpound to Barnstaple including photos and maps.
+Read more detail of the original route from Wistlandpound to Barnstaple including photos and maps.

 star star star star star